Last updated: June 26, 2018

 This is a tool for the recruiter with more complex scheduling needs.
 The higher-priced tiers, while slightly expensive compared to the competition, have features such as pooled availability and master booking pages, that are ideal for environments where you will be scheduling more than just one-on-one meetings.

-Known for its robust feature set, SimplyBook.me has a free tier that may be suitable for some recruiters.
+Known for its robust feature set, SimplyBook.me does not technically fall into the category of recruiter software but has a free tier that may be suitable for some recruiters.

 TimeTrade invented the online appointment scheduling industry in 1999.
 The company’s secure, cloud-based solution meets the customer and client engagement needs of large enterprises as well as mid-size and small businesses.
 Thousands of companies—including 500 of the world’s top brands—rely on TimeTrade’s technology for their scheduling needs.